 Ten years ago, the Brunswick Sheriff’s Charitable Foundation was established and has been dedicated to actively serve the people of Brunswick County by building permanent charitable capital to support programs and provide services that enhance the quality of life for all its citizens.
 He is also involved in organizations including the Chamber of Commerce and Rotary, just to name a few, and he always supports numerous fundraising efforts for the community and local schools.

 Sheriff Ingram and his family currently reside in Bolivia, where they enjoy spending time outdoors.
 Sheriff Ingram is honored to serve the great citizens of beautiful Brunswick County, one of the safest counties in North Carolina.

-Sheriff Ingram is assisted by Administrative Assistants to the Sheriff.
+Sheriff Ingram is assisted by an Executive Assistant.